onflow/flow-go/pkg/language/docs/language.md

         }
     }

+    // Declare an initializer which accepts width and height.
-    // in this case, since a getter is provided for `area`,
+    // As `area` is synthetic and there is only a getter provided for it,
-    // it cannot be assigned a value init(width: Int, height: Int) {
+    // the `area` field it cannot be assigned a value
+    //
+    init(width: Int, height: Int) {
         self.width = width
         self.height = height